 Step 2.
 Configure Solr.

 Step 3.
-Creating a Solr Core (to be used by the Studio Server installation).
+Create a Solr Core (to be used by the Studio Server installation).

 Make sure to have completed these steps before continuing.